AstraSolis/QuickStart/README_EN.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/AstraSolis/QuickStart/blob/master/LICENSE) file for details
+This project is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/AstraSolis/QuickStart/blob/master/LICENSE) file for details

 ---